fastify/website-metalsmith/README.md

  - `BUCKET_NAME`: the name of the S3 bucket that hosts the website (the bucket needs to be already configured to serve static files)
  - `AWS_ACCESS_KEY_ID`: AWS access key of the machine user that has the rights to write files in the previously defined S3 bucket
  - `AWS_SECRET_ACCESS_KEY`: Secret access key for the key specified above

+*This publishing process will be removed once the switch to GitHub pages is completed.*

+## Publishing as GitHub pages

+The website is published automatically Circle CI using GitHub pages (branch `gh-pages`).

+Every time there's a change on master, if the build was created successfully, then it is automatically published on an S3 Bucket.

+In order for this to work, Circle CI will need to be configured correctly providing all the necessary environment variables:

+ - `DOMAIN`: the custom domain to be used in GitHub pages (`www.fastify.io`)
+ - `GH_EMAIL`: the email of the GitHub user authorized in CircleCi to push to the `gh-pages` branch
+ - `GH_NAME`: the username of the GitHub user authorized in CircleCi to push to the `gh-pages` branch

 ## Contributing